walter-a-jablonowski/homepage/src/pages/projects/schedule/chat.md

 10. **Line 12-13: "5 years after that"** - Does this mean years 2027-2031 (if next year is 2026), or literally the 5 years following next year?

-Otherwise, the specification is now logically sound and implementable!
+Beside that, the specification is now logically sound and implementable!

 *Viewed [ai_2.md](file:///g:/Meine%20Ablage/81-dev/11%20Primary%20dool/schedule/ai_2.md) *